-3. Faceted search gives power to a user to create personalized navigation path through successive refinements that helps them to access their desired product really fast.
+3. Faceted search gives power to a user to create a personalized navigation path through successive refinements that help them to access their desired product really fast.

 4. It is based on the intuitive thought patterns of users, giving them a delightful shopping experience.

-Jabong is an Indian fashion and lifestyle e-commerce portal which shows various facet fields for narrowing down the search.
-On the left corner, it has multiple facets for category, gender, brand, price, color.
+Myntra is an Indian fashion and lifestyle e-commerce portal that shows various facets for narrowing down the search.
+On the left corner, it has multiple facets for the category, gender, brand, price, color.
 A specific search like this helps a customer to be precise and quick when shopping online.

-Faceted search has become an expected feature by the users and online retailers must understand the significance of faceted search and implement it in order to improve the user experience.
+Faceted search has become an expected feature by the users, and online retailers must understand the significance of faceted search and implement it to improve the user experience.

 7. Power to Merchandisers

-Merchandising power can be used in many creative ways.
+Brands can use merchandising power can be used to show relevant searches in many creative ways.
 Some of the smart ways are –

-1. Manually boost certain products which are best selling
+1. Manually boost certain products which are the best selling

 2. Control results based on seasonal preferences of trends.
-For instance, during Summer, it makes sense to show summer dresses first, when a user is searching for a dress.
+For instance, during Summer, it makes sense to show summer dresses first when a user searches for a dress.

 3. If there is a search query for sandals and you know that wedge heels are trending, show them wedge heels in the top results.